olehhasii/helgi-front-end-interview-handbook/docs/JavaScript/core-concepts/dom-bom-events.md

 | **Clipboard** | `copy`, `paste`, `cut`                                                               |
 | **Touch**     | `touchstart`, `touchmove`, `touchend`                                                |

+### What is the difference between `mouseenter` and `mouseover` event in JavaScript and browsers?
+#### `mouseenter` Event:
+- **Does not bubble**: The `mouseenter` event does not bubble.
+It is only triggered when the mouse pointer enters the element to which the event listener is attached, not when it enters any child elements.
+- **Triggered once**: The `mouseenter` event is triggered only once when the mouse pointer enters the element, making it more predictable and easier to manage in certain scenarios.
+#### `mouseover` Event:
+- **Bubbles up the DOM**: The `mouseover` event bubbles up through the DOM.
+This means that if you have an event listener on a parent element, it will also trigger when the mouse pointer moves over any child elements.
+- **Triggered multiple times**: The `mouseover` event is triggered every time the mouse pointer moves over an element or any of its child elements.
+This can lead to multiple triggers if you have nested elements.

 ### How to Create Custom Events in JavaScript
 Custom events are created using the **`CustomEvent`** constructor and dispatched with **`dispatchEvent()`**.